dmeditor/doc/tutorial/how-to-make-widget.md

 A widget can be simple like a button, or complex like intractive form.

 Basically a widget can be treated as a React component with customize settings.
-We provide some setting component(eg. color) so the developer only need some configuration and the setting will be there.
+For simple settings(eg. color, sliding, padding) we provide some setting component(eg. color) which can be configured and the setting will work, so the developer can focus on the widget rendering.

 A typical widget needs below information